kpcraig/vault-plugin-secrets-testing/README.md

 ```

 ## Usage
+### Initialization Tripwire
-Currently, the weirdest feature this plugin has is a "tripwire" setting that will cause it to fail to initialize after
+One feature this plugin has is a "tripwire" setting that will cause it to fail to initialize after
 a specified number of initialization attempts.
 Set the line by setting the `low_check` value to a non-zero in the root config:

 ```sh